Not Currently on View

 Beaded patterns played a consistent and important role in Halston’s designs for dresses, caftans, and tops.
 For Halston, fabrics became canvases for artistic expression onto which he sprinkled beads and sequins.

-Elizabeth Weymouth, New York; through (Cora Ginsberg, Inc.) Tarrytown, New York; given to the Indianapolis Museum of Art (1986).
+Elizabeth Wemouth [b.
+1943], New York, New York; through (Cora Ginsburg, Inc., Tarrytown, New York); given to the Indianapolis Museum of Art in 1986.